LeafyOtter/cursus_42/README.md

 It is not actually quite functional.
 But because of change in cursus, i don't actually need to do it.
 I will finish it once my main cursus is done.

+- Push_swap is an algorithmic project.
+With two stacks, and a limited set of instruction, sort the list of integers given as input with the less instruction possible.

 ## Current projects

 - Minishell, is a group project consisting of creating our own mini shell.